Mikel Arteta admits he and his Arsenal players must be critical of themselves after missing out on Europe

 The Gunners appeared to be on track for Europa Conference League qualification after Nicolas Pepe's double helped them on their way to a 2-0 win over Brighton, but Tottenham pipped them to seventh spot with their late 4-2 win over Leicester.

-"Disappointed because we are not in Europe," Arteta said in his post-match press conference.
+"Disappointed because we are not in Europe," Arteta said in his post-match press conference at the Emirates Stadium.

 "We made progress last year in terms of points.
 Sixty-one points last year would have taken us to fifth but it shows the way the league is developing and the level we need to get to."